What is a Slip and Fall Accident?

 When your fall is at least partially because of the negligence of someone or a company, or negligent design, we can represent you so you can be compensated for your personal injury, medical expenses, and lost wages,

 What Kind of Lawyer Do You Need for a Slip and Fall Accident?

-When you are injured in a slip and fall accident, you need a personal injury lawyer who is also a “slip and fall” accident lawyer.
+When you are injured in a slip and fall accident, you need a personal injury lawyer who is also a slip and fall lawyer.

 Are Slip and Fall Accidents and Trip and Fall Accidents Handled by the Same Lawyer?

 Yes.
-Slip and fall accidents and trip and fall accidents are premises cases that are handled by personal injury lawyers.
-The personal injury attorneys at 1-800-HURT-911® represent clients injured in all types of premises cases including both slip and fall and trip and fall accidents.
+Slip and fall accidents and trip and fall accidents are premises cases that are both handled by personal injury lawyers.
+The personal injury attorneys at 1-800-HURT-911® represent clients injured in all types of premises cases, including both slip and fall and trip and fall accidents.

-If your accident was a trip and fall accident, you may want to see our page with information about trip and fall accidents.
+If your accident was a trip and fall accident, see our page for information about trip and fall accidents.

 What’s The Difference Between a Slip and Fall Accident and a Trip and Fall Accident?

 As the name implies, the difference is a slip and fall accident is caused when someone slips on a slippery surface or on a substance that is slippery.